astropy/astropy-helpers/README.rst

 Updating astropy-helpers
 ------------------------

-If you would like to automatically get pull requests to update astropy-helpers, then see the instructions `here
+If you would like the Astropy team to automatically open pull requests to update astropy-helpers in your package, then see the instructions `here
 <https://github.com/astropy/astropy-procedures/blob/master/update-packages/README.md>`_.

 To instead update astropy-helpers manually, go inside the submodule and do::